chizzycodhub/alx-system_engineering-devops/0x00-shell_basics/README.md

 (13).
 A script that displays the file type of a file in tmp directory (14).A script that creates a symbolic link
 (15).
-A script to create a symbolic link to /bin/ls
+A script to create a symbolic link to /bin/ls (16).
+A script that copies all HTML files